-The DSF is now formally accepting applications for its 2022 scholarships.
-The deadline to submit a scholarship application is September 30, 2022.
+The DSF is now formally accepting applications for its 2023 scholarships.
+The deadline to submit a scholarship application is October 20, 2023.
 We encourage all law students in Wisconsin, Illinois, and Indiana to apply.
-The Diversity Scholarship Foundation, NFP supports students seeking a career in the legal profession who have maintained a high GPA and are actively participating or supporting diversity related programs.
+The Diversity Scholarship Foundation, NFP supports students seeking a career in the legal profession who have maintained a high GPA and are actively participating or supporting diversity-related programs.

 This Scholarship will be awarded to a student who actively advocates for diversity within the legal community and works to bring focus to those who do pro-bono work within their community.
 Students are required to submit an article on their views about “diversity within the legal community” and maintain a 3.8 GPA.*

 This Scholarship will be awarded to a law student who is interested in pursuing a career in public service or a student who is actively involved with a not-for-profit agency that represents the needy and the underprivileged.
 Eligible students maintain a 3.5 GPA.*

 New in 2019, this Scholarship will be awarded to a law student who has demonstrated their leadership skills and used those skills to help achieve diversity and inclusion within the legal community.
 Those students applying for this award must have their recommenders include information about how the scholarship applicant has been a “leader & achiever.”
 Eligible students maintain a 3.2 GPA.*

 This Scholarship will be awarded to an undergraduate student who is actively applying to an accredited law school in Illinois, Wisconsin, or Indiana or is a recent graduate with a four-year degree and is taking the LSAT.
 Eligible students maintain a 3.5 GPA.* The award will be sent directly to LSAT or to a law school and/or to a LSAT class provider and/or tutoring for LSAT.